 - b.
-Before placing records in boxes, remove all unnecessary items, such as transitory or multiple copies, reference materials (especially resources and records from outside agencies that could be retrieved from them later if needed), all hanging folders, paper clips, binder clips, and covers, etc. Hanging folders are especially prohibited as it reduces the useful capacity of the box and also destroys the box and its lid over time. - c.
+Before placing records in boxes, remove all unnecessary items, such as transitory or multiple copies, reference materials (especially resources and records from outside agencies that could retrieved from them later if needed), all hanging folders, paper clips, oversized binding clips and covers, etc. Hanging folders are especially prohibited as it reduces the useful capacity of the box and also destroys the box and its lid over time. - c.
 Do not over-pack boxes.
 Over-packed boxes will not be accepted for storage.
-Leave at least 1 inch of space in the box to allow for access to the handle holes and for future record searches (it is very difficult to look at records in the box if it is packed so tight that the records cannot be moved from side to side).
+Leave at least 1 inch of space in the box to allow for access to the handle holes and for future record searches (it is very difficult to look at records in the box if it is packed so tight that the records cannot be moved from sided to side).
 Also, over-packed boxes do not allow the lid to stay on and destroy the box's integrity over time. - d.
 Records with permanent retention periods require special care.
-Please notify the Document Control Administrator in advance if you will be submitting records for permanent storage. - Once the records are indexed in Infolinx and you have sent your request via Infolinx for the boxes to be sent offsite, then you may send an email to MLPRecords@ci.anchorage.ak.us indicating that you are ready to transfer records to offsite storage. - 8.
-The Document Control Administrator will review all boxed records and corresponding indexes for completeness and accuracy before acceptance for offsite storage.
+Please contact the Document Control Specialist, well in advance, if you wish to submit records for permanent storage. - 6.
+For records that are held permanently in-office, such as engineering drawings, special attention can be given in-office to help preserve them.
+Contact the Document Control Specialist for more information about record preservation. - 7.
+Once the records are indexed and packed into a box, then notify the Document Control Specialist that you are ready to transfer records to off-site storage by sending the electronic file of the completed records index to the DCS. - 8.
+The Document Control Specialist reviews all boxed records and corresponding indexes for completeness and accuracy before acceptance for off-site storage.
 Upon this review, if duplication of records or incomplete/inaccurate indexing is identified, the boxes will not be accepted until corrections are made. - 9.
-Once a box is accepted, a unique, identifying barcode label will be created and affixed to the box.
-Then the box will be transferred to offsite storage by the Document Control Administrator. - 10.
-Retrieval of records from offsite storage can occur by requesting delivery of a box or boxes via Infolinx, or by sending an email request to MLPRecords@ci.anchorage.ak.us.
+When a box is accepted, a label will be created which contains a bar code and the division/section of origin.
+The label will be attached to the box and then transferred to offsite storage by the Document Control Specialist or assigned agent. - 10.
+Retrieval of records in storage can occur by submitting a request to the Document Control Specialist.
+Each division can be provided with search & request abilities on the software program, so that the record "requester" can identify which box and record they need in order to complete the request process.
+Separate training and written procedures can be provided for these procedures.